-Supportive Services: The Town funded the Castle Rock Senior Activity Center's Home Delivery of Hot Meals program (#15) to assist 178 LMI elderly persons throughout PY 2023.
+Supportive Services: The Town funded the Castle Rock Senior Activity Center's Home Delivery of Hot Meals program to assist 229 LMI elderly persons throughout the program year.
 The program targeted the most socially isolated and those with the most economic need as all beneficiaries were LMI.